uwrobotics/MarsRoverFirmware/README.md

     Open a new Command Prompt / Terminal window and run the following commands:
     ```shell script
     make --version                    # Should be v3.8.x or newer
-    arm-none-eabi-gcc --version       # Should be v9.3.x or newer
+    mbed-tools --version              # Should be v7.3.3 or newer
-    cmake --version                   # Should be v3.15.7 or newer
+    cmake --version                   # Should be v3.20.0 or newer
+    ninja --version                   # Should be v1.10.0 or newer
+    arm-none-eabi-gcc --version       # Should be v10.2.1 or newer
     ```

 3. Download source code